Living with Wildlife

 As development began to encroach upon these native areas, the animal's territory was increasingly reduced.
 Of course, a natural result of that encroachment has been an increase in sightings of the animals by humans in developed areas.

 Texas Star Golf Course is a good example of beautiful development in previously rough, wooded terrain.
 It is also an example of wildlife living in harmony with development.
 During daylight hours, the native Texas Star "residents" are rarely seen.
 However, at dusk and dawn these residents make their appearance.
 A family of bobcats can often be seen on a fairway.
 Coyotes are commonly seen and heard.
 In spite of the animal's presence, Texas Star General Manager Glenda Hartsell-Shelton reports that there have been no reported conflicts between patrons and animals.

 Residential development has also resulted in new homes and apartments in close proximity to animals native habitat.
-Animal Control Supervisor Larry James states that calls to Animal Control regarding reported sightings of coyotes, bobcats and raccoons have increased in recent years.
+Animal Control Supervisor Larry Atkinson states that calls to Animal Control regarding reported sightings of coyotes, bobcats and raccoons have increased in recent years.
 Efforts to trap these animals have not been productive.
-Mr. James says that Animal Control Officers have never been able to trap a coyote.
+Mr. Atkinson says that Animal Control Officers have never been able to trap a coyote.
 However, he also states that there have been no reports of bites or attacks from any wild animals.
 Animal Control Officers state that the animal's natural avoidance of humans plays a large part in this.

 Euless Animal Control Officers recommend that residents not approach wild animals.
 Try to avoid leaving pet food outside at night.
 If an animal is observed acting unusually, please contact Animal Control at 817-685-1594.
 These animals are an interesting and beautiful part of our Texas Heritage.
 Enjoy them as you see them.
 Leave them alone and they will leave you alone.